 Sunderfolk

 A couch co-op, turn-based tactical RPG where up to 4 players select from 6 classes and explore the Sunderlands together through their phones.
-Assisted development during summer internship and scheduled to be shipped to in 2025.
+Assisted development during summer internship and released on April 23, 2025.

 Highlights